GraphQLGuide/book/text/bg.md

 2|tldr|1
 ```

-Relational databases have relations between tables—for instance in the reviews table we can have an `author_id` column that matches the `id` column in the users table.
+Relational databases have relations between tables—for instance, in the reviews table, we can have an `author_id` column that matches the `id` column in the users table.
 When a review row has a value of 1 under its `author_id` column, it means the user row with an `id` of 1 authored the review.
 We can tell SQL about this relation between the tables by adding this to the reviews table:

 ```
 FOREIGN KEY(author_id) REFERENCES users(id)
 ```

-Then we can make a query that fetches data from both tables using INNER JOIN:
+Then, we can make a query that fetches data from both tables using INNER JOIN:

 ```
 sqlite> CREATE TABLE users(